mdkhau/node-basic/arrays/README.md

 There are many ways to implement these exercises.
 You can often either iterate the arrays with loops or use an existing `Array` method to accomplish the result.
 Feel free to use any way, and it is also a good idea to try several ways!

 1. Implement function `logArray` that outputs the elements of the array given.
-For example, for array `['cat', 'dog', 'ferret]` it should output:
+For example, for array `['cat', 'dog', 'ferret']` it should output:
    ```console
    cat
    dog